Illias-B22/titanbay-ae-task/README.md

 tag-level analysis needs its own model where the grain change is explicit.

 **The close/ticket join:**
 `fct_ticket_volume_by_close` uses a cross join with filters inside the COUNT rather than a regular join.
 A regular join would fan out the closes grain.
-One close matching many tickets means many rows and this would break grain.
+One close matching many tickets means many rows and this would break the grain.
 To keep it at one row per close we used conditional COUNT.

 ---

 ## The Linkage Problem

-This is the core issue of the task.
-There's no shared foreign key between Freshdesk and the platform, the only bridge is `requester_email`.
+This is the core issue as there's no shared foreign key between Freshdesk and the platform.
+The only bridge is `requester_email`.

 ### Two types of requester